Grimmgork/visctl/README.md

 So, if you have GIFs or videos on the template they are not guaranteed to start playing exactly at the same time, but it works great for synchronizing static content like text or images.

-I use it to display *aesthetic* gifs and videos on a CRT monitor.
+I use it to display *aesthetic* gifs on a CRT monitor.

 ## Endpoints: